-Mortality rates were based on the Pub-2010 General Classification Headcount-Weighted Mortality Table with fully generational mortality improvement projections from the central year using the MP-2021 scale.
+Mortality rates were based on the Pub-2010 General classification headcount weighted mortality table with fully generational mortality improvement projections from the central year using the MP-2021 scale.

-Actuarial assumptions used in the July 1, 2020 and June 30, 2019, valuations were based on the results of the PERS experience study prepared for July 1, 2014 to June 30, 2018.
+Actuarial assumptions used in the July 1, 2022, valuation were based on the results of the PERS experience study prepared for July 1, 2018 to June 30, 2021.
+Actuarial assumptions used in the July 1, 2021, valuation were based on the results of the PERS experience study prepared for July 1, 2018 to June 30, 2021.